PayPal Holdings last night reported a second-quarter profit that beat analysts' estimates, but its forecast for third-quarter revenue came up short.

-Stripping out one-time items, the company earned 86 cents per share, beating the average analyst estimate of 57 cents, according to Thomson Reuters.
+Excluding one-time items, the company earned 58 cents per share, beating the average analyst estimate of 57 cents, according to Thomson Reuters.

 For the third quarter, PayPal said it expects revenue between $3.62 billion and $3.67 billion, below analysts' $3.71 billion estimate.

 Since separating from online marketplace eBay in 2015, California-based PayPal has been striving to become more than just a checkout button on e-commerce platforms.

 It has been expanding the breadth of its services through an aggressive strategy of partnerships and acquisitions, as it looks to stay ahead of rivals in the competitive digital payments landscape.

 "PayPal is committed to being a comprehensive digital payments platform, offering complete solutions to our customers as the world rapidly digitises across both retail and financial services," PayPal's chief executive Dan Schulman said.